TheLancashireman/ds18b20-serial/README.md

 Options:
 * A 3.3v-capable USB-serial interface (e.g. FT232L board) for direct connection to PC
 * A 3.3v-capable micro (e.g. STM32, RP2040) for data-logging
+* A Hall-effect switch (HAL510 or similar) for rainfall measurement

 ## Additional libraries